Chisom646/OIBSIP/README.md

 4. Standardization
 5. Removing outliers
-6. Display the structure of the dataset and outliers using boxplot This was done by the use of libaries such as Pandas, matplotlib, numpy in pyhton.
+6. Display the structure of the dataset and outliers using boxplot This was done by the use of libaries such as Pandas, matplotlib, numpy in python.

 ### Project 2
 ### Customer Segmentation Analysis